john-friedman/datamule-python/datamule/docs/source/usage/mulebot.rst

 MuleBot
 =======

 MuleBot allows you to interact with SEC data using natural language.
 It uses tool calling to interface with SEC and datamule endpoints.
+This is a proof of concept.
+It will later have useful features.

 Basic Usage
 ----------